Would you like to join a supportive and committed community of young writers who are turning their passion for writing into viable careers?

 About Creative & Professional Writing

-The Converse College Undergraduate Creative Writing Program, led by professional writers, provides serious, aspiring women writers an intensive and challenging apprenticeship in creative and professional writing enriched by the study of literature.
+The Converse College Undergraduate Creative Writing Program, led by professional writers, provides serious, aspiring writers an intensive and challenging apprenticeship in creative and professional writing enriched by the study of literature.
 Students in the BFA and BA programs master the techniques of good writing and thorough reading while preparing for careers as creative writers, journalists, editors, publishers, and public relations specialists.
-Throughout the student’s undergraduate career, visiting writers and permanent writing faculty conduct workshops and seminars in all aspects of creative and professional writing in a program that is highly individualized and designed to maximize her potential.
+Throughout your undergraduate career, visiting writers and permanent writing faculty conduct workshops and seminars in all aspects of creative and professional writing in a program that is highly individualized and designed to maximize your potential.

 From the minute you join the Creative & Professional Writing program at Converse, you’ll start prepping for a mission: to plan and implement your own independent creative project called a BFA Thesis.
 This culminating expression of your student work will help you articulate who you are as a writer as well as serving as a portfolio, manuscript, and possibly even graduate school writing sample.
 But you won’t be doing this alone.
 Faculty who are themselves professional writers, fellow student writers, and esteemed visiting writers will all help you maximize your potential through workshops, seminars, mentoring and networking, all in a highly individualized and supportive environment.